Budva Riviera

 Budva ballerina

-There is a small sculpture between Mogren Beach and the Old Town that attracts crowds of tourists all year round.
+There is a small bronze sculpture between Mogren Beach and the Old Town that attracts crowds of tourists all year round.
 It shows a girl frozen in dance.
-The monument was made of bronze and is considered a city symbol.
-The “Budva Ballerina”, also known as “the statue of the Budva gymnast”, is a must-see place.
+The monument is considered a city symbol.
+The “Budva Ballerina,” also known as “the statue of the Budva gymnast,” is a must-see place.
 A narrow coastal path leads there from the Avala Hotel.
 The monument is right at the beginning of the road.

 Vista Vidikovac Restaurant

-For those who are hungry for amazing views and would like to dine with a breathtaking view, I recommend visiting the restaurant Vista Vidikovac.
+I recommend visiting the restaurant Vista Vidikovac for those who are hungry for amazing views and would like to dine with a breathtaking view.

 This 5-star restaurant is on a hill overlooking the bay and the Old Town of Budva.
-In terms of menu, guests can enjoy a wide selection of dishes, both Mediterranean and Montenegrin, as well as international cuisine.
+Regarding the menu, guests can enjoy a wide selection of Mediterranean and Montenegrin dishes and international cuisine.
 You can come there for breakfast, lunch or dinner.
 There is a bar and a large selection of wines.
 In the evenings, often there is live music.
-In high season, it is worth booking in advance.
+In the high season, it is worth booking in advance.
 From the Old Town, it is approx. 20-25 minutes walking distance.
-There is also a large car park on the spot.
+There is also a large car park on the site.

 I can honestly recommend this place.
-The restaurant not only offers an amazing view overlooking the city, but also tasty cuisine.
+The restaurant offers tasty cuisine and a fantastic view overlooking the city.
 It is a place where you can have a good time.

 Budva – the city of the theatre